-I am a Senior Clinical Psychologist working part time within the NHS.
-I have significant experience in the NHS of working with both children and adults in community mental health teams (AMH's and CAMHS), and working with adults and children with illness in NHS hospitals.
+I am a Senior Clinical Psychologist working part time within the NHS and working privately.
+I have significant experience of working with both children and adults in community mental health teams (AMH's and CAMHS), and working with adults and children with illness.

 In my work with adults, I